-- being able to benefit from intensive clinical management in primary health care (at least 2 hours of care from 1 or more members of the primary health care team over the following 6 months), and
+- being able to benefit from intensive clinical management in primary health care (at least two hours of care from one or more members of the primary health care team over the following six months), and

-- having 2 or more chronic health conditions, as long as each condition is one that:
+- having two or more chronic health conditions, as long as each condition is one that:

 - is a significant disability or has a significant burden of morbidity; and

 - creates a significant cost to the health system; and